-Section 4.6.
-Removal of Directors.
+Section 4.6 Removal of Directors.
 A Director may be removed for any reason for cause by an affirmative vote of not less than two-thirds (2/3) of the Directors then entitled to vote; provided, however that such affirmative vote must include at least one (1) Director appointed by each of the Appointing Entities.
 Prior to the meeting at which Directors shall consider the removal of a Director, written notice of the purpose of the meeting shall have been delivered to each Director at least twenty-one (21) calendar days prior to such meeting, and the Director being considered for removal shall have had an opportunity to state his or her position and respond to any pertinent questions.
-For this purpose, cause shall include but not be limited to malfeasance, unethical or unprofessional behavior, breach of a fiduciary duty to the Corporation, and/or conduct which prevents or makes it difficult for the Board to conduct business.
+For this purpose, cause shall include but not be limited to malfeasance, unethical or unprofessional behavior, breach of a duty to the Corporation and/or conduct which prevents or makes it difficult for the Board to conduct business.

-Section 4.7.
-Conflict of Interest.
+Section 4.7 Conflict of Interest.
 Each member of the Board of Directors shall be required to certify in writing to the Corporation that no conflict of interest exists which would impair that member's ability to serve as a Director.
 Each Director shall also certify that he or she has read and accepted the Corporation's Conflict of Interest Policy and each Director shall comply with the Corporation's conflict of interest policy.

-Section 4.8.
-Reports.

-- (a) Nothing in these Bylaws shall prohibit any Director from The Directors may provide providing reports from time to time to the Appointing Entities regarding the activities of the Corporation.
+Section 4.8 Reports.
+The Directors may provide reports from time to time to the Appointing Entities regarding the activities of the Corporation.
 The report shall provide the Appointing Entities with information concerning the financial condition of the Corporation, and the plans for the future year of the Corporation's activities and any other information that the Board collectively believes is relevant to the continuing operation of the Corporation.
-In providing any such report, the Director or Directors shall refrain from providing or disclosing information which is confidential, proprietary or constitutes trade secrets or which, if made public, would compromise or hinder the operations of the Corporation. - (b) The Corporation shall provide a report as to its operations at least annually and shall make said report available to the public.